nickg/nextcellent/readme.txt

 - Users who wants to stay working with older NextGEN version (1.9.13) until they're confident enough to make the jump to newest 2.x.x version

-- Users preferring the older and clasical NextGen version instead the new one 2.x.x version.
+- Users wishing avoid NextGEN 2.x.x and beyond for the moment.
+Even though, **I strongly suggest to analyze your schedule and formulate a migration**.
+That is should be the way to go in the future.

 - Site managers handling several sites using specialized software as InfiniteWP or ManageWP, wanting to keep their sites running with automatic updates.